gallochris/people/_posts/2015-01-20-jessica-lawrence.md

 ##Trust

-And starting my career in a 100 year-old organization would turn out to be the perfect classroom.
+And starting my career in a 100-year-old organization would turn out to be the perfect classroom.

 I started out as a fundraising associate at a Girl Scout counsel in Southern California.
 And I quickly learned though Girl Scouts have an amazing mission and do great stuff for girls, the organization was struggling with bureaucracy and hierarchy.
 And a lot of rules that did more harm than good.